-For those of us nearing a well-deserved retirement and planning on an exciting “life after job” experience, a question of how to afford a better lifestyle in retirement without breaking the bank is vital, so no wonder many are researching the cheapest countries to retire abroad where our income will stretch further.
+For those of us nearing a well-deserved retirement and planning on an exciting “life after job” experience, a question of how to afford a better lifestyle in retirement without breaking the bank is vital.
+No wonder many are researching the cheapest countries to retire abroad where our income will stretch further.

 However, when exploring various cheapest countries to retire to, it is important to find the right balance between “cheap” and “quality” to make sure that your retirement years are blessed not just with stunning views and climate, but also with decent healthcare, infrastructure and other valuable gifts of civilisation.

-What You Need to Consider When Looking for an Affordable Place to Live Abroad
+What You Need to Consider When Looking for Cheap Countries to Live Abroad

 According to the latest research, cost of beer in Czech Republic is the lowest in the world (and the beer is arguably the best!), however it’s probably unwise to base your decision to move there on this fact alone.
 There is a lot to research and plan for before you commit to relocation.

-Next up, by retiring overseas you can find a way of minimising the taxation erosion on your income by structuring your investments, pensions etc., offshore or in a low tax country, and maximising your retirement income.
+Next up, by retiring overseas you can find a way of minimising the taxation erosion on your income by structuring your investments, pensions etc., offshore or in a low tax country, this way you can make your pension abroad work harder for you.
 To find out whether it is a viable option for you, you need to get a qualified financial advice.

 There are also countries where the cost of living is incredibly cheap, but they are not necessarily nations you want to retire to for a traditional retirement that we usually associate with a decent and secure standard of living.